ucan-wg/invocation/README.md

 })
 ```

-While a [Await] MAY be substituted for any field in a [Task], substituting the `do` field is NOT RECOMMENDED.
+While an [Await] MAY be substituted for any field in a [Task], substituting the `do` field is NOT RECOMMENDED.
 The `do` field is critical in understanding what kind of action will be performed, and schedulers SHOULD use this fields to grant atomicity, parallelize tasks, and so on.

 After resolution, the [Invocation] MUST be validated against the [Authorization] and linked UCAN proofs by the [Executor].
 A Promise resolved to an [Invocation] that is not backed by a valid UCAN MUST NOT be executed, and SHOULD return an unauthorized error to the user.
 A Promise resolved to an [Invocation] with the [Authorization] that does not include invoked [Task] MUST NOT be executed, and SHOULD return an unauthorized error to the user.